palak296/Recommendation_system/README.md

 # ALL-IN-ONE RECOMMENDER 🎥 🎵 📚

-A web App deployed on Strealit CLoud ,that recommends MOVIES, SONGS and BOOKS.
+A web App deployed on Streamlit CLoud ,that recommends MOVIES, SONGS and BOOKS.

 You can try out this app [here.] https://share.streamlit.io/palak296/recommendation_system/main/app.py